shogun-network/examples/README.md

 # examples

-How to test run all the examples `npm run test`
+Copy and update the env `cp .env.example .env` and to test some fetch quoting run `npm run test`